ascendhr-tech/ascendhr-doc/ascendhr/user-story/football-club-setup-detail/US-0.0.3-invite-squad.md

 **Given**
 - Club Owner has created their club
-- Club Owner has completed their player card
+- Club Owner is logged in

 **When**
 - Owner clicks "Invite Team Members"